Dr. Danciger offers a wide variety of articles covering all types of foot and ankle conditions.

 - Page 1

 Intoeing: Dealing With Turned in Toes Intoeing is a very common gait abnormality in children.
 Dr. Harvey Danciger, DPM in Palm Desert, CA, can monitor your child’s foot health and provide treatment.

-Child Heel Pain Harvey R. Danciger, DPM of Palm Desert, CA, explains Sever’s disease—a condition that can cause heel pain in active children during growth spurts.
+Childhood Heel Pain during the Growing Years Harvey R. Danciger, DPM of Palm Desert, CA, explains Sever’s disease—a condition that can cause heel pain in active children during growth spurts.

-Out-Toeing in Children Out-toeing is not a common deformity but it can be concerning for parents.
+Out-toeing in Children: Caring for Turned-Out Feet Out-toeing is not a common deformity but it can be concerning for parents.
 Harvey R. Danciger, DPM in Palm Desert, CA explains this condition.

 Children's Plantar Warts Plantar warts are hard, flat growths that develop on the soles of the feet.
 They effect people of all ages, but often appear on children’s feet at a young age.

-Taking the First Step Since most foot problems begin young, early detection can enable your children to grow up without the discomfort many adults suffer with age.
+Take the First Step to Protect Your Child’s Feet Since most foot problems begin young, early detection can enable your children to grow up without the discomfort many adults suffer with age.